-On January 14, 2019 the Court extended the case schedule in this matter by a few months at the request of Voith.
+Affirmative expert reports were exchanged on December 6, 2019.
+After several case schedule extensions, on February 27, 2020, the Court again extended the case schedule in this matter at Voith's request.
 The current case schedule establishes the following deadlines:

-September 9, 2019 Affirmative Expert Reports

-November 8, 2019 Defensive Expert Reports
+October 12, 2020 Defensive Expert Reports

-December 6, 2019 Fact Discovery Completed
+December 4, 2020 Fact Discovery Completed

-February 7, 2020 Rebuttal Expert Reports
+February, 8 2021 Rebuttal Expert Reports

-April 30, 2020 Expert Discovery Completed
+April 30, 2021 Expert Discovery Completed

-June 21, 2020 Dispositive Motion Deadline
+June 18, 2021 Dispositive Motion Deadline

-The Magistrate Judge will be monitoring the discovery in this case closely, and the Scheduling Order established a standing conference the last Tuesday of every month during the discovery phase of the case.
+The Magistrate Judge has been monitoring the discovery in this case closely.
+The Parties have had, and will continue to have, status conferences with the Magistrate Judge roughly every month during the discovery phase of the case.

 Both sides have responded to initial written discovery on October 5, 2018 and produced ESI discovery in mid-December.
-Fact depositions have begun and are expected to continue through the fall of 2019.
+Fact depositions have begun and are expected to continue through the end of the fact discovery in December 2020.

 On February 4, 2019, Voith informed AMP that Voith's prior ESI production on December 17, 2018 had a serious technical error in which a substantial amount of Voith's ESI was not produced.
-Voith has indicated it is remedying this error, which Voith stated could take several months.
+Voith accordingly made a supplemental production on May 10, 2019.